autonome/phenomena/readme.md

 - Node.js
 - Deployed to Fly.io
 - [DiscordJS](https://discordjs.guide/) for all the Discord stuff
-- Github API for archiving
+- Github API for storage
+- All data stored as text files

 Discord config
 - Created a role called `fascinator` with an emoji of ✨